eflynch/boardzorg/NOTES.md

 ## Ready For Dev

-    * Add Discard Piles to visible board state
-    * Add Top of Spice Deck to visible board state for Atreides
-    * Allow Fremen to see next storm movement
+* Switch to using websockets instead of polling
+* Show the discard piles on the board
-    * Re-do Bene-Gesserit coexist in a reasonable way
+* Re-do BG coexist in a reasonable way
-    * Leader Capture
+* Support Leader Capture mechanic
-    * Support Ornithopters/Harvesters
 * Support Special Treachery Cards
+* Support ANY TIME Karama powers
+* Show movement round turn order

 ## In Progress